Kazooki123/crabby-docs/blog/2025-08-13-introducing-crabvm.md

 The project is still in early planning and development stages, but it marks a significant step toward making Crabby a fast, reliable, and modern dynamic language.

-For more information check the `.docx` file in the Crabby Github repo.
+For more information check the `.docx` file [here](https://github.com/crabby-lang/crabby/blob/main/docs%2FCRAB%20VIRTUAL%20MACHINE.docx)